Amid cybersecurity fears, tech firms are offering to help secure the U.S. elections for free or at a discount

 In April, security company Centrify announced a two-thirds-off discount to election authorities for its “zero trust” service that aims to allow only authorized employees on safe connections to access applications.
 Election boards pay for just four months of a one-year contract.
 “At this time, Centrify’s offer has been accepted by a few state and county election boards in the Southeast, with several others currently considering the offer,” the company told us in an email.

 The vaguest of all major tech providers is Microsoft.
-In April the company announced the ambitious-sounding Defending Democracy Program.
-It promised to protect campaigns from hacking, defend against disinformation, and, “explore technological solutions to preserve and protect electoral processes and engage with federal, state and local officials to identify and remediate cyber threats.”
+In April, the company announced the ambitious-sounding Defending Democracy Program.
+It promised to protect campaigns from hacking, defend against disinformation, and “explore technological solutions to preserve and protect electoral processes and engage with federal, state and local officials to identify and remediate cyber threats.”

-The only product of that so far has been free cybersecurity training sessions for the Democratic and Republican national committees in June.
+The only product of that so far has been free cybersecurity-training sessions for the Democratic and Republican national committees, in June.
 Staffers from the committees, their vendors, and Congress took part.
 (Earlier this year, the company discovered a bogus “Microsoft” website set up for phishing attacks on three congressional candidates, but that wasn’t as part of Defending Democracy.)

-I inquired about what else the program entailed, and after a long back and forth with their PR team, learned that they had no idea–or at least nothing they were authorized to share.
+I inquired about what else the program entailed, and after a long back and forth with the PR team, learned that they had no idea—or at least nothing that they were authorized to share.
 But they promised that details will be forthcoming at some point in the future.

-A prominent omission on the list of companies offering help is Amazon, whose AWS is one of the world’s largest cloud hosting providers.
-“It would be awesome if Amazon would step up and offer a similar sort of website or AWS…configuration-scanning service,” says Maurice Turner, senior technologist at the nonprofit Center for Democracy & Technology.
+A prominent omission on the list of companies offering help is Amazon, whose AWS is one of the world’s largest cloud-hosting providers.
+“It would be awesome if Amazon would step up and offer a similar sort of website or AWS . . . configuration-scanning service,” says Maurice Turner, senior technologist at the nonprofit Center for Democracy & Technology.
 Amazon informed Fast Company that it doesn’t have any pro-bono election services.

 Better than nothing

-Overall, there’s no evidence that these pro-bono services are reaching more than a small number of election authorities; but it’s better than nothing, according to Liz Howard.
+Overall, there’s no evidence that these pro-bono services are reaching more than a small number of election authorities, but it’s better than nothing, according to Howard.
 “There’s a lot to be done in this space,” she says, “and it’s great that we have all these companies willing to assist officials that are often very short of resources.”
 Many counties have exactly zero IT staff, for instance.

-But there is still some time for more authorities to get on board both government and business assistance programs.
+But there is still some time for more authorities to get onboard both government and business assistance programs.
 “We’re just kind of really getting into this process,” says Ken Matta about outreach to Arizona counties.
 “We’re moving forward with goodwill, good political spirit, and trying to build a team.”

 Pro-bono offers can only go so far to make up for what Howard sees as a huge federal-government funding shortfall.
-For instance, she says, there isn’t enough money to replace the direct recording electronic (i.e. no paper backup) voting machines in five states: Delaware, Georgia, Louisiana, New Jersey, and South Carolina.
+For instance, she says, there isn’t enough money to replace the direct recording electronic (i.e., no paper backup) voting machines in five states: Delaware, Georgia, Louisiana, New Jersey, and South Carolina.
 (Activists believe that Georgia election servers may have been hacked in 2016 and are suing the state to turn over possible evidence.)
 No tech firms are offering free voting machines, although they might be able to help ensure that the machines are not vulnerable to online attacks.

 Ultimately, it’s up to government officials to make their move.
 “We want to make sure that any of the other [election authorities] know that if they want help, we’re here to help,” says Cloudflare’s Prince.